 In addition, whereas Australia has a high inter-racial mix, New Zealanders are largely of European descent, with a substantial minority (15%) of Maori (indigenous New Zealanders) and Pacific Islanders.
 There has been considerable Chinese, Korean and South African immigration over recent years, largely in Auckland.
 Many immigrants have found success in franchised business provided they have a high level of English language skills.
-Ivy Joe from Guangzhou has been three times Supreme winner of the Franchise of the Year Award - a record.
+Ivy Joe from Guangzhou was three times Supreme winner of the Franchisee of the Year Award - a record.

 New Zealanders are well-educated, widely travelled, and are heavy users of the Internet.
 This gives them a wide awareness of international brands - for example, Starbucks was already well-known among its potential clientele even before the first outlet opened in Auckland, although the brand has fared badly against local competitors.
 The result is that entrepreneurs actively look overseas for ideas and trends which can be made to work in this smaller market, and this means that master licenses for the best franchises are often keenly sought when offered.